We all know that the phrase ‘potential volatility around the corner’ is a little laughable.

 It will scare the consumers away from big purchases, where they would have to borrow from a bank.

-In other words — You can say goodbye to the Real Estate market or local businesses.
+In other words — You can say goodbye to the Real Estate market if you are looking to sell your home or starting a new local businesses.
 Many will be too afraid to take out loans, because they can’t afford the interest rates that will be tacked on.

 If the interest rate doesn’t rise, we will continue to see market movement in the usual technical manner.